How to Make a One-Pager That Gets Results (+Templates)

 4) Problem

-In this section, your goal is to address a significant pain point plaguing your target market to set up your value offer as the solution.
+In this section, your goal is to address a real pain point your audience is struggling with - something they recognize instantly.
+This sets you up to position your offer as the solution.

-TIP: Showing readers their potential loss by not making the change will work better than showing them what they can gain by making the change.
-That’s because people are more motivated by loss aversion than by promise of gain.
+TIP: Framing the cost of not taking action is often more effective than highlighting what they’ll gain by making the change (e.g. “Every day you lose $X in missed revenue”).
+That’s because people are more motivated by loss aversion than by the promise of gain.

 one pager problem slide